Updated: Jun 13

-The CIP/ICU Planning Student Trust Fund (CIP-PSTF) Board of Directors is pleased to announce our 2022 scholarship and bursary recipients.
-This year, CIP-PSTF awarded five scholarships and four bursaries, totalling $36,000 in financial assistance.
+The CIP/ICU Planning Student Trust Fund (CIP-PSTF) Board of Directors is pleased to announce our 2023 scholarship and bursary recipients.
+This year, CIP-PSTF awarded four scholarships and seven bursaries, totaling $46,000 in financial assistance.

 CIP-PSTF is the Canadian planning profession’s national charity, providing a scholarship and bursary program to students in accredited planning programs in Canada.
 The Canadian Institute of Planners (CIP) created CIP-PSTF in 1989 to contribute to the advancement of professional planning.
 After incorporating as a separate entity under the Canada Corporations Act, the fund received charitable status in 1990.

 The sustainability of the scholarship and bursary programs is dependent on individual donations and corporate sponsorships.
 If you want to support planning students through CIP-PSTF’s programs, you can donate today.

 "It is an honour to receive the 2023 CIP President's Scholarship and I am incredibly grateful to the CIP/ICU Planning Student Trust Fund for selecting me for this award.
 This scholarship recognizes my research on alternative housing models as affordable housing solutions and motivates me to continue pursuing a planning career that is focused on housing affordability in Canada.
 Thank you for this support and for the opportunity to share my research with the wider CIP community."